MistyCommunity/Documentation/src/content/docs/apps/api-explorer.md

 The sample code in this section automatically updates when you enter new data into the **Parameters** fields.
 To copy this sample code, click the **Copy** button.

-For information about using this sample code with Misty, see [REST API Sample Code](./#rest-api-sample-code).
+For information about using this sample code with Misty, see [REST API Code Samples](./#rest-api-code-samples).

 ![API Explorer Request](../../../assets/images/api-explorer-request.png)